OliverFlecke/budget-api/README.md

 ## Build

-Application is tested with Rust v1.64, but newer will likely work.
+Application is tested with Rust v1.72, but newer versions will likely work.
 Start the application with:

 ```sh